 The Playbook · v1.8

 Read in any order.
 Open whichever module matches what you're shipping this week.
-Every module is open and free.
-The whole playbook is written to be useful before you have a Brief, sharper once you do.
+The full playbook is included with every CoreCMO plan, and it's written to be useful before you have a Brief, sharper once you do.

 FIRST TIME HERE?